Cluckhead/Bang/Docs/README.md

 - This approach ensures all filter/search forms are visually compact, aligned, and responsive to available space.
 - The pattern is compatible with the `@tailwindcss/forms` plugin, which is used to reset browser defaults and provide a neutral base for form controls.
 - For consistency, always use these classes for filter/search forms in new templates or when refactoring existing ones.

+## Testing

+The project includes a suite of tests using the `pytest` framework, located in the `tests/` directory.
+Configuration for pytest is managed in `pytest.ini`.

+To run the tests:
+1. Install development dependencies:
+    ```powershell
+    pip install -r requirements-dev.txt
+    ```
+2. Run pytest from the project root directory:
+    ```powershell
+    pytest
+    ```